Courses - Faculty of Science

 Restriction: SPORTSCI 775, 783

-Individual interdisciplinary practice in exercise screening, exercise and physical activity assessment, exercise prescription and supervision, exercise and physical activity counselling and health education and promotion in clinical populations.
+Individual interdisciplinary practice in exercise screening, exercise and physical activity assessment, exercise prescription and supervision, exercise, physical activity and health education and promotion in clinical populations.
 The course integrates ethical, safe, reflective and culturally responsive practice through supervised clinical work of not less than 200 hours.

 Prerequisite: EXERSCI 776